 Our social listening tool is outstanding because we cover local or niche languages as well.
-Currently we provide social listening services in AL, AT, BG, CH, CZ, DE, GE, HR, HU, PL, RO, RU, SI, SK, SRB, UA.
+Currently we provide social listening services in AL, AT, BG, CH, CZ, DE, GE, HR, HU, NL, PL, RO, RU, SI, SK, SRB, UA.

 Figure out what you’re interested in

 The system is based on keywords that our experts create together with our clients.
 First we ask for short briefs from our clients’ issues to understand what they want to analyse.
 If it is their own reputation, we usually add their brand or company names and product names to the system.
 If they want a broader picture of the industry they are in, we also add the competitors’ names and market analysis regarding relevant industry topics.
 Within 2 weeks, our new clients have access to comprehensive analyses around the keywords.

 When creating the keywords, we set up synonyms, misspellings and regulations of your company's, brand's or product's name.
 We analyse the hits automatically.
 Our system rates them between -3 and +3 based on the strength of the keyword's polarity.
 We call this the opinion index.
 The scores of the keywords are added up, so you can see the overall opinion and reputation of your keywords (e.g. how much people like Coca-Cola).